vishnu1002/LIO-SAM/ros2viz.md

-# Visualizing Point Cloud in RViz2 (Without LIOSAM)
+# Visualize without LIOSAM in RViz2

 This guide explains how to visualize point cloud data from a ROS 2 bag file in RViz2, without using LIOSAM.